apache/flink/docs/content/docs/ops/state/task_failure_recovery.md

 {{< generated/restart_strategy_configuration >}}

 Apart from defining a default restart strategy, it is possible to define for each Flink job a specific restart strategy.
-This restart strategy is set programmatically by calling the `setRestartStrategy` method on the `ExecutionEnvironment`.
+This restart strategy is set programmatically by calling the `setRestartStrategy` method on the `StreamExecutionEnvironment`.
-Note that this also works for the `StreamExecutionEnvironment`.

 The following example shows how we can set a fixed delay restart strategy for our job.
 In case of a failure the system tries to restart the job 3 times and waits 10 seconds in-between successive restart attempts.